plepe/overpass-layer/README.md

 The layout parameter is a string in TwigJS template language.
 In contrast to the feature-templates, the result of the feature evaluation is available with the 'object' prefix.
 Also, autoescapeing is disabled (because feature templates render to HTML).

+The layout paramter could also be a function, which will be called with an object with the `object` property.
+If the function returns `null`, the content of the popup will not be updated.

 Example: `{{ object.title }}`.

 ## method getShiftWorld()